matteoquintiliani/earthworm-docker-sandbox/README.md

                             waveserver directories (~/ew_envs/ew_help/data/waveservers).

 ======================================================================
-Check commands within an Earthworm Environment by a Docker Sandbox Container:
+Check execution within an Earthworm Environment by a Docker Sandbox Container:
 ======================================================================

-    check:    run a series of general purpose commands within an Earthworm Environment in order to verify the correct basic functioning.
+    check:    run a series of general purpose commands within an Earthworm Environment by a Docker Sandbox Container in order to verify the correct basic functioning.

 ======================================================================
 Start/Stop Earthworm Docker Sandbox Containers: